 Besides the savings of transference taxes, the dynasty trust can be structured as a sprinkling trust, giving the trustee discretion to sprinkle more of its income to beneficiaries in lower tax brackets.

 If any of the original trust property is ultimately distributed to beneficiaries who were 2 or more generations younger than the grantor of the trust, and the property is not covered by the grantor's exemption, then GST taxes must be paid on the property value, but will not be subject to income taxes since it was a distribution of principal.

 Disadvantages of Dynasty Trusts

-Another drawback of any trust is that it must pay taxes on income using a graduated scale that is steeper than it is for individuals with the top marginal tax rate, starting in 2013, of 39.5% for any income greater than $11,950.
+Another drawback of any trust is that it must pay taxes on income using a graduated scale much steeper than it is for individuals with the top marginal tax rate of 37% for any income exceeding $13,050 in 2021.

 Dynastic trusts are often used to exert dead hand control, but they are also used to reduce estate taxes, because the wealth no longer passes from generation to generation directly.
-Dynastic trusts are simply 1 of the many ways that the wealthy can greatly reduce their taxes, paying even less than people who work for their income.
-An effective means of taxing the wealthy that could not easily be evaded is by assessing a wealth tax, a small tax rate that is assessed on people's net worth, or the net worth of all their assets, or on trusts.
-This can easily be computed for trusts, so by assessing a wealth tax on noncharitable trusts that do not have a specific socially desirable goal, such as the trusts for retirement accounts, then an annual wealth tax will go a long way to compensate the government for the loss of tax revenues through tax loopholes.
-This would motivate trustees to distribute more of the trust wealth to individuals more likely to spend it, thus stimulating the economy.
+Dynastic trusts are simply 1 of many ways that the wealthy can greatly reduce their taxes, paying even less than people who work for their income.
+An effective means of taxing the wealthy that could not easily be evaded is by assessing a wealth tax on trusts, a tax assessed annually on the total value of the trust assets, a property tax for trusts.
+A wealth tax can easily be computed for trusts, so by assessing a wealth tax on noncharitable trusts that do not have a specific socially desirable goal, such as the trusts for retirement accounts, then an annual wealth tax will go a long way to compensate the government for the loss of tax revenues through tax loopholes.
+This would motivate trustees to distribute more of the trust wealth to individuals who are more likely to spend it, thus stimulating the economy.